CyclotronResearchCentre/spm_auto_reorient/README.md

 `Liu, Yuan, and Benoit M. Dawant.
 "Automatic detection of the anterior and posterior commissures on MRI scans using regression forests."
 2014 36th Annual International Conference of the IEEE Engineering in Medicine and Biology Society.
 IEEE, 2014.`

+## Citation

+Please cite this work as following (a paper is in preparation but not available yet):

+(Zenodo ref here)

 ## Authors

+This software was developed by Stephen Karl Larroque (Coma Science Group, GIGA-Consciousness, University of Liege, Belgium).

-The code was originally written by Carlton Chu (FIL, UCL, London, UK) then modified and extended by Christophe Phillips (Cyclotron Research Centre, University of Liege, Belgium) and additional modifications by Stephen Karl Larroque (Coma Science Group, GIGA-Consciousness, University of Liege, Belgium).
+The code is a fork from [spm_auto_reorient](<https://github.com/CyclotronResearchCentre/spm_auto_reorient>) (v1) written by Carlton Chu (FIL, UCL, London, UK) then modified and extended by Christophe Phillips (Cyclotron Research Centre, University of Liege, Belgium).

 ## License
-General Public License (GPL) v2
+General Public License (GPL) v2.

 ## Contact
-For questions or suggestions, contact Christophe Phillips (c.phillips_at_ulg.ac.be).
+For questions or suggestions, contact Stephen Karl Larroque at: stephen dot larroque at uliege dot be.